canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 provided by `pkg-config`).
 Then the compiled binary, which just exercises some parts of core glib functionality, is run.

-While this test is very small and basic, it tests quite a number of core components on a system.
-This may help to uncover critical issues early on.
+While this test is very small and simple, it covers quite a lot: that your -dev package has all necessary dependencies, that your package installs working pkg-config files, headers and libraries are put into the right place, or that the compiler and linker work.
+This helps to uncover critical issues early on.

 Executing the test
 ==================